matthewtberry/rapidjson/doc/tutorial.md

 `GetStringLength()` can also improve performance, as user may often need to call `strlen()` for allocating buffer.

-Besides, `std::string` also support a constructor:
+Besides, `std::string` also supports a constructor:

 ~~~~~~~~~~cpp
 string(const char* s, size_t count);